Norton police chief and suspect discharged from hospital

-JOHNSON CITY, Tenn. — The police chief of Norton, Virginia, and a man accused of shooting him last Friday have been discharged from the hospital, officials said Friday.
+The police chief of Norton, Virginia, and a man accused of shooting him last week have been discharged from the hospital, officials said Friday.

 Tags